 - 2 cups powdered sugar

-- Spread the softened butter over the surface of the dough, then sprinkle the brown sugar and cinnamon evenly over the surface.
+Spread the softened butter over the surface of the dough, then sprinkle the sugar mixture evenly over the surface.

 Mix milk, sugar, butter, vanilla and eggs with a whisk or a stand mixer.